TritonDataCenter/node-workflow/README.md

 # Overview

+Either if you are building a completely new system composed of many discreet API applications, each of them with a clearly defined area of responsibility, or in the case you are trying to assemble a collaboration channel between an heterogeneous set of totally unrelated API applications, you need a way to orchestrate interactions between these applications.

 So a workflow is effectively an orchestration.

 You want a workflow, because it gives you a way to decompose a complex series